We do it for Brother Lou

 Iron Phi is a LiveLikeLou Foundation program that was developed to strengthen both Phi Delta Theta and its impact on the fight against Lou Gehrig’s disease.
 Iron Phis must raise $1,000 through the Iron Phi fundraising website and achieve an athletic goal of choice.

-Dollars raised by Canadian Phis are applied to the ALS Society of Canada and the Canadian Phi Delta Theta Scholarship Foundation.
-More than 3,600 Phis of all ages and athletic abilities have raised $1.4 M+ by doing everything from running and biking to swimming and walking in their pursuit to become Iron Phis.
+More than 3,400 Phis of all ages and athletic abilities have raised $2.4+ million by doing everything from running and biking to swimming and walking in their pursuit to become Iron Phis.

 The Lou Gehrig Memorial Award